Hands-on 06: Graph data and GNNs: Tagging Higgs boson jets#

 Define training, validation, testing data generators#

-from torch_geometric.data import Data, DataListLoader, Batch
+from torch_geometric.data import Data, Batch

 from torch.utils.data import random_split